 So what should you do when you’re accused of tax fraud?
-We can all agree that this is not a situation that anyone wants to find themselves in.
-This article takes a look at tax fraud and covers some points that you should consider if you’re unfortunate to have found yourself in this position.
-Whether you’re being falsely accused of tax fraud or if there’s been a misunderstanding, this can be a serious or even legal matter and your first response and steps should be planned and accurate.
+We can all agree that this is not a situation in which anyone wants to find themselves.
+This article looks at tax fraud and covers some points you should consider if you’re unfortunate to have found yourself in this position.
+Whether you’re being falsely accused of tax fraud or if there’s been a misunderstanding, this can be a serious or even legal matter, and your first response and steps should be planned and accurate.

 Table of Contents

 What should you do if you’re accused of tax fraud by HMRC?

 It is amazing how the government and HMRC let tax-dodging millionaires get away with what they are blatantly doing but doggedly chase low-income earners instead.
 It is a case of the rich getting richer and the poor becoming poorer all over again.
 What is even worse is that most of the people accused of cheating on their tax credits do not deserve such treatment.

 They are falsely accused by an outsourcing company that did not even make an effort to investigate before they sent out letters of tax credit fraud.

 Because such allegations will put low-income earners at risk of halted tax credits, recipients should not ignore them.
 But they should be wary of scammers as well.
 With this problem making headlines, many scammers could be taking advantage of the opportunity.

 You need to spot the difference between tax scams and genuine requests from HMRC

 If you’re being accused of tax fraud or if HMRC has a problem with your accounts, they will likely write to you at your registered address first.
 If anyone calls you, leaves voice messages or says you will be arrested or charged, it’s most likely a SCAM.
 In any case, it’s best to contact HMRC or first, you may want to call your accountant, who may be able to confirm if the challenge is legitimate.